GuyKabiri/Cuboids-Shearsort-MPI/README.md

 | 15 | 14 | 13 | 12 |
 ```

-All that left is to collect the values by a sanke shape
+All that left is to collect the values by a snake shape.

 ```
 |  0 |  1 |  2 |  3 |   >